ankitects/ankimobile-docs/src/preferences.md

 ### Gamepads

 From AnkiMobile 2.0.53+, you can control the study screen with a game controller on iOS 13+.
-The controller must be suppored by iOS, and must provide an [extended controller profile](https://developer.apple.com/documentation/gamecontroller/gcextendedgamepad).
+The controller must be supported by iOS, and must provide an [extended controller profile](https://developer.apple.com/documentation/gamecontroller/gcextendedgamepad).
 Controllers with fewer buttons can not currently be used.
 For more information